Your Guide to Tenant Referencing with Greater London Properties

 What to Expect During Referencing

-Below is an overview of what you may be asked to provide:
+Below is an overview of what you may be asked to provide and some useful tips:

 1. Your Document Checklist

-After your offer has been accepted, you will receive an email from your tenancy coordinator at Greater London Properties.
-This will include a checklist of the documents required for your specific circumstances.
+After your offer has been accepted, you will receive an email from LegalforLandlords to start your referencing application.
+Please ensure you promptly follow their instructions, provide all required information and submit the referencing documents requested.
+They will provide you with a list of documents required for your specific circumstances.

 2. Prepare Documents in Advance